 What you are really doing is:

-2) Severely depleting your glycogen stores.
+2) Depleting your glycogen stores.

-Glycogen is your body’s carbohydrate stores that are used for energy during training, activity or sport; it’s your onboard energy source.
-When you finish training your body has two distinct tasks to accomplish:
+Glycogen is your body’s carbohydrate stores that are primarily in the muscle, and used for energy during training, activity or sport; it’s your onboard energy source.
+This is similar to burning fuel from your gas tank in your car or truck.